NCAS-CMS/cf-python/docs/source/tutorial.rst

   attributes that are required for the encoding.
 This means that if a dataset using compression is read from disk then it will be written back to disk with the same compression, unless data elements have been modified by assignment.

+..

-Any compressed arrays that have been modified will be written to an output dataset as uncompressed arrays.
-However, prior to writing, a field construct's underlying data may be compressed by any of the ragged array or gathering techniques via its `~Field.compress` method, which also compresses the metadata constructs, as required.
+* An uncompressed field construct can be compressed, prior to being written to a dataset, with its `~Field.compress` method, which also compresses the metadata constructs as required.

 Examples of all of the above may be found in the sections on :ref:`discrete sampling geometries <Discrete-sampling-geometries>` and